Archos14/GSSM-Server-Documentation/README.md

 # What I'm Doing
-I'm revitalising a probably decade old machine by installing ProxMox, PFSense, and several other softwares on it to have several virtual machines serving various types of content across the school.
+I'm configuring an older server for my school for use by several clubs and groups.
+I'm doing this by installing ProxMox to virtualize and contain each different group's software.
+There will be several virtual machines serving various types of content across the school. pfSense will be used to manage the networking of the box.

 The server is a [ProLiant DL380 Gen9](https://techlibrary.hpe.com/us/en/mobile/iss/index.aspx?product=DL380_Gen9).